 Where to stay on the Jurassic Coast:

-Good starting points are in Poole or Bournemouth where you could pick the car up and begin you road-trip.
+Good starting points are in Poole or Bournemouth, where you could pick the car up and begin your road-trip.
 There is a whole host of accommodation across the Dorset and Devon coasts ranging from small BnBs to larger chain hotels.
 If you are travelling as a family or group consider booking a cottage along the Jurassic Coast.
-Expect prices to rocket and availability to be low during the summer months and, like where I stayed, some of the smaller accommodation can be a hit or miss.
+Expect prices to rocket and availability to be low during the summer months, and, like where I stayed, some of the smaller accommodation can be a hit or miss.

 For a more affordable option check out Travel Lodges (a chain in the UK) which have some hotels at the start and end of the route.
 You can usually save even more money by getting a voucher code (https://www.groupon.co.uk/discount-codes/shops/travelodge.co.uk) – if you don’t want to shell out a lot of cash for a Boutique BnB and don’t mind not staying right on the beach, it’s an excellent way to save some money for exploring the rest of the UK.